risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 Comma-separated list of operations to run in the specified order.
 Following operations are supported:

 - `writebatch`: write N key/values in sequential key order in async mode.
 - `deleterandom`: delete N key/values in random order.
 May delete a key/values many times even it has been deleted at the first times.
+If no valid key/values in the state store before this operation, randomly-generated keys would be deleted.
 - `getrandom`: read N times in random order.
 May read a key/value many times.
+If no valid key/values in the state store before this operation, randomly-generated keys would be read.
 - `getseq`: read N times sequentially.
 - `prefixscanrandom`: prefix scan N times in random order.